BenBlv/-BLVCube/Overview/overview.md

 ## Why Choose the BLV mgn Cube?

-- **Fast, reliable, accurate**
+- **Fast, Reliable, Accurate**

-The linear bearing and Delrin Wheel Gantry are commonly used at most of the low-mid 3d printers as a cheaper solution for linear motion.
-Well, yeah… it's cheaper; but at the expense of accuracy and reliability.
-Linear guided rails (MGN rails) increase the overall rigidity, precision and are much smoother than linear bearing or Delrin.
-Reducing print time without compromising on print quality.
-There seems to be a good reason why they are commonly found in high-end 3D printers.
-So, when I found cheap Chinese MGN rails at Aliexpress, I thought to myself why not?
+  Most low to mid-range 3D printers use linear bearings or Delrin wheel gantries as cheaper solutions for linear motion.
+While cost-effective, they compromise on accuracy and reliability.
+The BLV MGN Cube utilizes linear guided rails (MGN rails) to enhance rigidity, precision, and smoothness—reducing print time without sacrificing quality.
+These rails are common in high-end 3D printers and are now affordably accessible.

-- **Rigid open structure**
+- **Rigid Open Structure**

-I focused my efforts on designing an open front structure that will be rigid as a cubic structure but will also allow easy access to your build plate and prints.
-The design includes a front belt tensioner to make it even more convenient.
-It came after spending tons of hours of software simulations and physical stress tests.
+  Designed with an open front structure, it maintains cubic rigidity while providing easy access to the build plate and prints.
+A front belt tensioner adds convenience.
+This design is the result of extensive software simulations and physical stress tests.

 - **Accessible**

-All the parts are easy to source, print or craft.
-You will not find in the BOM a specially machined expensive CNC parts or parts that are hard to get - and if you do it will be surprisingly cheap.
-Most of the parts are printed or can be bought online / locally.
-Notice that you can use your own electronics - as long as you have the knowledge to adjust the FW to the build.
+  All parts are easy to source, print, or craft.
+The BOM avoids expensive, specially machined CNC parts or hard-to-find components—and if any are included, they're surprisingly affordable.
+Most parts can be printed or purchased online or locally.
+You can also use your own electronics, provided you have the knowledge to adjust the firmware.

 - **Open Source**

-You don't need to ask for the original CAD files, since I already included them inside the project folder.
-I admire this community and believe that sharing is the main key in order to make this project even better.
-Feel free to download the CAD files (Step file) and modify, add, remix or improve it as you like.
-I would appreciate it if you could share it with this awesome community and mark the remixed parts as "remixed", linked to this project page.
+  The original CAD files are included in the project folder—you don't need to ask for them.
+Believing in community sharing, I encourage you to download, modify, remix, or improve the design as you like.
+If you share your modifications, please credit the original project and mark remixed parts accordingly.

-- **Build and print**
+- **Build and Print**

-I spent many hours adjusting the Firmware to this 3D printer and fine-tuning the best slicing profile (in Simplify3D) for it.
-After building this printer you will only need to upload the config files, load your slicing profile and you are good to go.
+  I've spent many hours fine-tuning the firmware and slicing profiles (in Simplify3D) for this 3D printer.
+After assembling, you just need to upload the config files and load your slicing profile to start printing.

-- **More modular**
+- **Modular Design**

-The design is more flexible than you think.
-The printed parts and structure are designed to be modular.
-Both the Z height of the printer and the build plate can be increased in size.
-All you need to purchase is a bigger aluminum profile and MGN rails.
-The provided CAD file will assist you to calculate the right measurements for your customized "BLV MGN Cube" 3D printer.
+  The BLV MGN Cube is more flexible than you might think.
+Both the Z-height and build plate size can be increased by purchasing longer aluminum profiles and MGN rails.
+The provided CAD files will help you calculate the right measurements for your customized printer.

-- **Easy to build?**
+- **Easy to Build**

-To be honest, the installation of the rails will take 70% of the build time. you will have to be accurate and spend a few hours aligning the rails, but boy.. the joy you will feel when it prints, will be worth every minute you spent installing them.
-To make it easy on you, I made instructive 3D animation videos, Information PDF, sketches and measurements.
+  While installing the rails takes about 70% of the build time and requires precision, the satisfaction you'll feel when it prints is well worth the effort.
+To assist you, I've created instructive 3D animation videos, PDFs, sketches, and measurements.

-- **balanced budget**
+- **Balanced Budget**

-The cost was important, therefore the BOM is balanced to give you the best money-value ratio, without compromising on quality.
-You will find the best 32bit board a 3D printer can have.
-Excellent stepper motors, sensors etc. You choose if you want to have a 5" PanelDue touch screen or save 80$ and use your smatphone or Tablet screen without losing any features.
+  Cost was a significant consideration, so the BOM is balanced to offer the best value without compromising quality.
+You'll find top-notch components like a 32-bit board, excellent stepper motors, and sensors.
+You can choose to include a 5" PanelDue touch screen or save $80 by using your smartphone or tablet without losing any features.

 Ready to get started?
 Learn more about the design and features in the next sections!

 ---